-Thermal waters are used for many purposes - for development of the electric power, for central heating and cooling, for hot water supply, in agriculture, animal industries, fish culture, in the food, chemical and oil-extracting industry, in balneology and spa, in the recreational purposes.
+Thermal waters are used for many purposes - for the development of electric power, central heating and cooling, hot water supply, in agriculture, animal industries and fish culture for the food, chemical and oil-extracting industry, in balneology and spa for the recreational purposes.

-In Russia the geothermal resources are used predominantly for heat supply both heating of several cities and settlements on Northern Caucasus and Kamchatka.
-Besides in some regions of country the deep heat is used for greenhouses.
-Most active the hydrothermal resources are used in Krasnodar territory, Dagestan and on Kamchatka.
+In Russia, the geothermal resources are used predominantly for heat supply of several cities and settlements on Northern Caucasus and Kamchatka.
+Besides in some regions of the country the deep heat is used for greenhouses.
+Most of the hydrothermal resources are used in the Krasnodar territory, Dagestan and on Kamchatka.

-At the same time the problem of the most effective utilization of a natural source of raw materials is put forward in the category of actual tasks, including thermomineral waters and brines.
-Involving of these waters in economic activities can promote the decision of some social - economic and environmental problems.
+At the same time, the problem of the most effective utilization of a natural source of raw materials is put forward in the category of actual tasks, including thermomineral waters and brines.
+Involving these waters in economic activities can promote the decision of some social - economic and environmental problems.